The documentation you're currently reading is for version 3.8dev. Click here to view documentation for the latest stable version.

 nginx provides SSL termination, redirects HTTP to HTTPS, serves WebUI static components, and reverse-proxies REST API endpoints to st2* web services.

-StackStorm WebUI (st2web, and Workflow Designer, for Extreme Workflow Composer) are installed at
+StackStorm WebUI (st2web, including Workflow Designer) are installed at

 /opt/stackstorm/static/webuiand configured via